-- The opening words of Appendix 1 to the Joint Panel Agreement quoted above require that "[the factors listed in Appendix 1] will also be considered by the [Joint Review] Panel in developing and substantiating conclusions and recommendations for federal decision makers".
-Therefore, by these words, I find it is reasonable to conclude that the Joint Review Panel is required to substantiate the recommendations made for the purposes of CEAA. - In addition, the terms of reference set for the Joint Review Panel to follow, by paragraphs 2 and 4 of Schedule 1 to the Joint Panel Agreement quoted above, require that the process of information gathering be transparent.
-Similarly, as the Joint Review Panel Report must reflect the Joint Review Panel's consideration of the s.16 factors, I find the reporting must be transparent as well. - Obviously, the Joint Review Panel Report has a multifaceted advisory purpose.
-First, the public has a right to know the basis for recommendations made in order to know how to respond legally or politically; similarly, federal decision makers must know the evidentiary basis for any recommendation made in order to assign it weight in formulating an appropriate response. - Granted, there might be gaps in the evidence about cumulative environmental effects.
-Where such is the case, the Canadian Environmental Assessment Act Responsible Authority Guide[FN24] properly suggests that the professional expertise of the panel members can be applied to fill the gaps. - However, in my opinion, the suggestion that gaps in the evidence can be filled by expert opinion only applies where the evidence is not available; that is, where either it does not exist or is inaccessible. - 48 By the provisions of s.35 of CEAA, which provide production of evidence powers, including confidential evidence, I find that the Joint Review Panel has a duty to use these powers to the full extent necessary to, in the words of paragraph 4 of Schedule 1, obtain and make available "all information required for the conduct of its review". - I find that to meet this duty it is incumbent on the Joint Review Panel to require the production of information which it knows exists, and which is apparently relevant to one or more of the s.16 factors.
-In my opinion, it is not sufficient to withdraw from this duty to fill a gap in the evidence with subjective, albeit, expert opinion, when actual information is known to be available. - 50 During the course of the hearing, CRC argued that the "Joint Review Panel Report" is a combination of the
+The opening words of Appendix 1 to the Joint Panel Agreement quoted above require that "[the factors listed in Appendix 1] will also be considered by the [Joint Review] Panel in developing and substantiating conclusions and recommendations for federal decision makers" [underlining added].
+Therefore, by these words, I find it is reasonable to conclude that the Joint Review Panel is required to substantiate the recommendations made for the purposes of CEAA.

+In addition, the terms of reference set for the Joint Review Panel to follow, by paragraphs 2 and 4 of Schedule 1 to the Joint Panel Agreement quoted above, require that the process of information gathering be transparent.
+Similarly, as the Joint Review Panel's report must reflect the Joint Review Panel's consideration of the section 16 factors, I find the reporting must be transparent as well.

+Obviously, the Joint Review Panel's report has a multifaceted advisory purpose.
+First, the public has a right to know the basis for recommendations made in order to know how to respond legally or politically; similarly, federal decision makers must know the evidentiary basis for any recommendation made in order to assign it weight in formulating an appropriate response.

+Granted, there might be gaps in the evidence about cumulative environmental effects.
+Where such is the case, the Canadian Environmental Assessment Act: Responsible Authority's Guide properly suggests that the professional expertise of the panel members can be applied to fill the gaps.

+However, in my opinion, the suggestion that gaps in the evidence can be filled by expert opinion only applies where the evidence is not available; that is, where either it does not exist or is inaccessible.

+By the provisions of section 35 of CEAA, which provide production of evidence powers, including confidential evidence, I find that the Joint Review Panel has a duty to use these powers to the full extent necessary to, in the words of paragraph 4 of Schedule 1, obtain and make available "all information required for the conduct of its review".

+I find that to meet this duty it is incumbent on the Joint Review Panel to require the production of information which it knows exists, and which is apparently relevant to one or more of the section 16 factors.
+In my opinion, it is not sufficient to withdraw from this duty to fill a gap in the evidence with subjective, albeit, expert opinion, when actual information is known to be available.

-Joint Review Panel Report itself, and all the evidence obtained in the course of the environmental assessment.
-Therefore, it is argued, it is not necessary that the Joint Review Panel Report detail the evidence relied upon, but, rather, it is enough to draw conclusions and merely state them based on that evidence, filling gaps with expert evidence where required.
+During the course of the hearing, CRC argued that the Joint Review Panel's report is a combination of the Joint Review Panel's report itself, and all the evidence obtained in the course of the environmental assessment.
+Therefore, it is argued, it is not necessary that the Joint Review Panel's report detail the evidence relied upon, but, rather, it is enough to draw conclusions and merely state them based on that evidence, filling gaps with expert evidence where required.
 I do not accept this argument.

-I find that to meet its reporting obligations, the Joint Review Panel must clearly state its recommendations in the Joint Review Panel Report, including the evidence it has relied upon in reaching each recommendation.
+I find that to meet its reporting obligations, the Joint Review Panel must clearly state its recommendations in the Joint Review Panel's report, including the evidence it has relied upon in reaching each recommendation.
 I also find that if the Joint Review Panel decides to fill a gap in the evidence with its own expert opinion, it must clearly state this to be the case and give an explanation for why doing so is necessary.
 In this way, the CEAA decision maker, and the public, will be able to decide the weight to be placed on each recommendation reached.